 ALD in IC

-In the IC industry, ALD is already a standard high volume manufacturing technique in HDD (hard disk drive), DRAM (dynamic random access memory), and CMOS (complementary metal-oxide semiconductor) applications.
-In accordance with the Moore’s law and constantly decreasing component dimensions ALD is becoming the enabling technology to realize e.g. more and more compact next generation data storage devices.
+In the IC industry, ALD is already a standard high volume manufacturing technique in HDD (hard disk drive), DRAM (dynamic random access memory), and CMOS (complementary metal-oxide-semiconductor) applications.
+In accordance with Moore’s law and constantly decreasing component dimensions ALD is becoming the enabling technology to realize e.g. more and more compact next-generation data storage devices.
 Advanced 3D integration and packaging of the systems and modules, on the other hand, utilize conductive TSV structures enabled by ALD.

 Interconnecting the active layers in a 3D-integrated system requires highly conformal, ultra-thin metallization film that is able to cover uniformly deep trench structures with very high aspect ratios.
-Deep trench capacitors for memory devices also require high quality metallization layers.
-ALD is ideal method for producing these metal layers, thus enabling continuous shrinkage of device features.
-Currently, ALD metallization in batch process is entering high throughput industrial production.
-Picosun offers various ALD processes for deposition of conductive layers (metals/metallics) for IC applications.
+Deep trench capacitors for memory devices also require high-quality metallization layers.
+ALD is the ideal method for producing these metal layers, thus enabling continuous shrinkage of device features.
+Currently, ALD metallization in a batch process is entering high throughput industrial production.
+Picosun offers various ALD processes for the deposition of conductive layers (metals/metallics) for IC applications.

 Figure 1.
 ALD has been used in the IC industry for several years.
-(Source: Solid State Technology, November 2007; IEEE Spectrum 2007)
+(Image Credit: Solid State Technology, November 2007; IEEE Spectrum 2007

 ALD metal electrodes successfully entered into production over a decade ago.
-ALD aluminum oxide film is used as passivation layer for read heads in computer hard disks.
+ALD aluminum oxide film is used as a passivation layer for reading heads in computer hard disks.

 ALD in MEMS

-Various conventional thin film depositions methods such as CVD, spin coating, and sputtering suffer from the same drawbacks in MEMS technology as in IC component manufacturing: Constantly decreasing device features set so high standards to the film quality that they are very hard to reach with “traditional” coating techniques.
+Various conventional thin-film depositions methods such as CVD, spin coating, and sputtering suffer from the same drawbacks in MEMS technology as in IC component manufacturing: Constantly decreasing device features set so high standards for the film quality that they are very hard to reach with “traditional” coating techniques.
 High deposition temperatures are also often a restricting factor in MEMS manufacturing.

 Both the abovementioned issues can be addressed with ALD, which enables high quality, uniform, and conformal film deposition on MEMS structures even at low temperatures.

-ALD Al2O3 is utilized as electric shocking preventive layer, etch mask and stop layer, hydrophobic, and adhesive layer.
-It can also be used as protective layer for hermetic sealing of the devices.
+ALD Al2O3 is utilized as an electric shocking preventive layer, etch mask and stop layer, hydrophobic, and adhesive layer.
+It can also be used as a protective layer for hermetic sealing of the devices.

-ALD TiO2 works as anti-stiction layer and protects the underlying structures against friction and wear.
+ALD TiO2 works as an anti-stiction layer and protects the underlying structures against friction and wear.

 ALD ZnO:Al can be used as charge dissipative layer and ALD SiO2 and Si3N4 as electrically insulating layers.